Arizona Nursing Title Restrictions | Nurse Titles

 - Have been employed and practiced without a license.

-- Presented themselves as a nursing assistant or nurse without certification or licensure.
+- Presented themselves as nursing assistant or nurse without certification or licensure.

-NURSYS Discipline RemovalMany ask Can Past Discipline from the Arizona Nursing Board be Removed from Nursys?
-No, under current Arizona Board of Nursing (“Board”) laws, past discipline cannot be removed from NURSYS (the national database for verification of nurse licensure).
+No, under current Arizona Board of Nursing (“Board”) laws, one cannot remove past discipline from NURSYS (the national database for verification of nurse licensure).
 In 2018, the Board moved license verification from the Board’s website to NURSYS.
-Previous Board policy removed all disciplinary actions from a nurse’s record after a five-year period.
-This is no longer the policy.
+Previous Board policy removed all disciplinary actions from a nurse’s record after five years.
+It is no longer the policy.

 What Does the Board Consider Discipline?